Rhodes, South Africa: Activities & annual events

 Rhodes is the home of three significant sporting events, the oldest of which is the Rhodes Trail Run.
 This is a 52 km event held in the heart of winter which starts and ends in the village.

 Billed as "The Most Extraordinary Mountain Biking Race in Africa", the Rhodes Mountain Bike Challenge, it was held in October each year, is an 82 km grind.
 More recently, the race date has been changed to September.
 The route follows the road to Naude's Neck and then off past the Tenahead Lodge, the Cairntoul Stock Theft Unit Police Station and along the Lesotho border to pass the Tiffindell Ski Resort and back to Rhodes via the Carlislehoekspruit Pass.

 The annual Wild Trout Festival is based in Rhodes and is organised by the Wild Trout Association.
 The field is limited to 40 participants who fish for three days on the 180 km of running water which is within an hours drive of the village.

 There are is an extensive common land of which many people can hike in.

 A number of 4x4 vehicle routes are available in the area.
 Using Rhodes as a starting and end point, day trips of varying length can be planned depending on requirements and time available.
 Being off the beaten track, it is important to be prepared as the weather can and does change at short notice.
 Rhodes is also central to 8 mountain passes in the district that have become very popular in more recent years.

 Rock art by members of the various San communities abounds in sandstone valleys in the area and can be viewed by prior arrangement only.

 Geography

 Climate

 Rhodes has a subtropical highland climate (Cwb, according to the Köppen climate classification), with mild summers and chilly, dry winters, with occasional snowfalls.
 The average annual precipitation is 626 mm, with most rainfall occurring mainly during summer.

+Environment

+Work in the Eastern Grasslands landscape centred on Rhodes includes a sustainable grazing initiative and wool value-chain project involving Conservation South Africa.